spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 That is all you need to do in the ntfy app.
 It has many other features, but for our purposes you can ignore them.
 In particular you do not need to follow any instructions about subscribing to a notification topic as UnifiedPush will do that automatically.

-### Setting up a UnifiedPush-compatible matrix app
+### Setting up a UnifiedPush-compatible Matrix app

-Install any UnifiedPush-enabled matrix app on that same device.
-The matrix app will learn from the `ntfy` app that you have configured UnifiedPush on this device, and then it will tell your matrix server to use it.
+Install any UnifiedPush-enabled Matrix app on that same device.
+The Matrix app will learn from the `ntfy` app that you have configured UnifiedPush on this device, and then it will tell your Matrix server to use it.

-Steps needed for specific matrix apps:
+Steps needed for specific Matrix apps:

 * FluffyChat-android:
   - Should auto-detect and use it.
 No manual settings.